9 Causes of Lighter-Colored Poop & When to Worry.

 - The stool color reverts to its standard brown color shortly.

 Food intolerance is difficulty digesting certain types of food or food constituents.

 As a result, food Stays unchanged (undigested) inside the gut tract.
 As a result, symptoms appear, such as bloating, abdominal pain, diarrhea (or loose stool), and others.

-The main reason food intolerance causes lighter-colored food is the speeding up of intestine contents to get rid of unwanted foods accumulating in your digestive system.
+The main reason food intolerance causes lighter-colored food is the speeding up of intestine contents to eliminate unwanted foods accumulating in your digestive system.

-Also, Foods that are not adequately digested draw more water into the small and the large intestine, making changes in the stool composition.
+Also, Foods that are not adequately digested draw more water into the small and large intestines, changing the stool composition.

 More water in poop makes the poop lighter in color, looser, or watery.

 Food intolerance is widespread; at least one in every five individuals (20%) has a food intolerance, and most don’t know.

 The most common form of food intolerance is lactose intolerance.
 An average of 65% of adults have lactose intolerance (reference).
 Lactose is the chief sugar in milk and other dairy products.

 Fructose is the chief sugar in most fruits and honey.
 As a result, many people will get loose stool or have diarrhea after ingesting too much fructose.